We've Won Over £90 Million For Our Clients

 A split liability claim may also be impacted by the Whiplash Reforms.
 These were brought in for minor injuries valued at £5,000 or less by the Whiplash Injury Regulations 2021.
 They apply to injuries that occurred on or after 31 May 2021.

-Under the Programme, anyone who suffered minor injuries in a car accident who is 18 or older will claim through a government portal.
+Anyone who suffered minor injuries in a car accident who is 18 or older will claim through the Whiplash Reform Programme.
 Whiplash compensation values will come from the tariff of injuries in the Whiplash Injury Regulations.

 Call our advisors for a free discussion of your claim.
 They can further discuss how compensation for car accidents is generally calculated.